pckerneis/ByteJam/README.md

 # BytebeatCloud

-BytebeatCloud is a modern, social, and mobile-friendly environment for experimenting with bytebeat and floatbeat audio.
+[BytebeatCloud](https://bytebeat.cloud/) is a modern, social, and mobile-friendly environment for experimenting with bytebeat and floatbeat audio.

 It aims to go beyond traditional “paste code and play” tools by offering publishing features, user profiles, and an evolving community-driven experience.

-🚀 Why another Bytebeat app?
+## Why another Bytebeat app?

 BytebeatCloud brings a social layer on top of bytebeat.
 You can still generate a simple share link, but you can also: